-That’s 35,000 more miles than the United Explorer is currently offering for the same amount of spending.
+That’s 30,000 more miles than the United Explorer is currently offering.
 It’s also 25,000 more miles than the United Club Infinite is currently offering after spending $3,000 on purchases in the first three months.

 The United Quest’s annual fee is $250, which is substantial.
 However, the card offers plenty of benefits that could help offset it, so read on.

 For context, the United Explorer’s annual fee is $95 (waived the first year, at the moment), and the United Club Infinite charges $525 per year.
 So the United Quest sits right in the middle.

 Aside from the introductory bonus, the United Quest is replete with opportunities to rack up extra miles on everyday spending.
 The card’s earning rates are as follows:

 This card is a mileage powerhouse with bonus categories that include a broad swath of travel purchases, but also dining and streaming, which you can maximize even if you’re not taking to the skies anytime soon.